Ex-Houston Cop Indicted Over Twisted Beating of Man Who Says He Defecated in Fear

 The suit alleges that the other officers watched Vieira degrade and abuse Howard, but did nothing to intervene in the incident that sent him to the hospital.
 Howard was also initially charged with evading arrest and possessing a controlled substance after the arrest, but the charges were dismissed in January.

-Serrano and Aslam continue to be on duty while Attebury has since been relieved of duty by the department, a Houston Police Department spokesperson told The Daily Beast.
+Serrano, Aslam, and Attebury continue to be on duty with the department, a Houston Police spokesperson told The Daily Beast.
 Acknowledging Vieira’s indictment, the spokesperson added that “we respect the grand jury’s decision.”

 A spokesperson for the Harris County District Attorney’s office told The Daily Beast that the grand jury determined criminal charges against Serrano were not warranted.